ByAlyck/Stopwatch/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify it according to your needs.